 If your kids enjoy the grosser things in life, they will probably love these cookies that look like the fingers of an arthritic witch (who seemingly also has some sort of blood disorder).

 To embrace the witchy part of Halloween, but with fewer visibly painful joints, these witch’s hat cookies are not only super cute but also super easy.
 You can even give your cookies a witch name just for funsies.

 Looking for Halloween cookie inspo?
 Well, look no further.
 This version of Frankenstein’s (monster’s) head perfectly conveys the awkwardness of being brought back to life.

-Even if you don’t have time to make your own cookie dough, you can always grab some that’s already made from the store, and add your own decorative touches with frosting, like these spiderweb cookies.
+Even if you don’t have time to make your own cookie dough, you can always grab some that are already made from the store to add your own decorative touches with frosting, like these spiderweb cookies.

 If you’ve decided to skip the whole sticking-your-hand-in-a-bowl-of-peeled-grapes party trick this year, you might want to opt for these eyeball cookies instead.

 No, these aren’t for beginners, but these cookies featuring the characters from the movie Hocus Pocus are really fun.
 Gather your coven and snack accordingly.